SalesforceFoundation/NPSP-Advisory-Board/README.md

-Nonprofit Starter Pack Advisory Board Charter
+Nonprofit Success Pack Advisory Board Charter
 ----------------------------------------------

 ### 1. Background

-The Nonprofit Starter Pack open source project has continued to provide an alternative platform for nonprofit organizations on the Salesforce platform to build upon since 2008.
+The Nonprofit Success Pack open source project has continued to provide an alternative platform for nonprofit organizations on the Salesforce platform to build upon since 2008.
 Given the large numbers of users, organizations and ecosystem partners with a stake in the future of the project, Salesforce.org leadership wants to provide a long-term commitment to a more open governance and contribution model by facilitating and supporting an advisory board.

 #### 1.1 What do we want to accomplish?

 ##### 1.1.1 All voices at the table

-The NPSP Advisory Board has seats reserved for the various constituencies who are making long-term investments in the Nonprofit Starter Pack, this includes:
+The NPSP Advisory Board has seats reserved for the various constituencies who are making long-term investments in the Nonprofit Success Pack, this includes:

 * Individuals who are investing time and effort to contribute to the project
 * Organizations using the NPSP